Josi's goal, assist lead Predators over Coyotes 3-2 - WHIZ News

 Lawson Crouse and Jakob Chychrun scored for Arizona.
 Alex Goligoski added two assists.

-Josi put the Predators up 3-1 at 9:56 of the third period with a wrist shot from the left point.
+Josi put the Predators up 3-1 at 9:56 of the third period with a wrist shot from the left point through traffic.

+“I just saw a lane and I just wanted to get it off quick,” Josi said.
+“I was pretty surprised it went in, but I’ll take it.”

 Chychrun drew the Coyotes within one 37 seconds later, but Arizona could not tie it.

-Josi, who earlier Monday was selected the NHL’s Second Star of the Week for last week, extended his career-best goal streak to five games.
+Josi, who earlier Monday was selected the NHL’s second star for last week, extended his career-best goal streak to five games.
+He became the first defenseman in Nashville history to score a goal in five consecutive games.

+“He’s always been an impactful player offensively and right now he’s in a groove and that’s good for us,” Predators coach Peter Laviolette said.
+“He’s had such a strong start to his season.
+Every game, he’s … if not the most noticeable player, he’s one of them.
+There’s never a game where he doesn’t show up and punch his ticket.”

+Rinne earned his 354th win, placing him 20th on the NHL’s career list.

 Forsberg opened the scoring at 18:08 of the first.